 New cherry rootstock from Zaiger Genetics.
-Very dwarf; unpruned trees grow to about 8 feet.
+Very dwarf, unpruned trees grow to about twelve feet.
 Perfect for container growing and adaptable to many soil types.
-Formerly known as New Root 1 and tested as 3CR178.

 Standard rootstock for Asian and flowering pears.
 More vigorous than Calleryana; unpruned tree height of fruiting varieties 15-25 ft.; tree may be held to any height with summer pruning.
 Tolerates wet soil, dry soil, alkaline soil.
 Resistant to pear decline.
 More cold hardy than Calleryana, to at least -10° F.